Azure-Samples/network-java-manage-network-peering/README.md

 - java
 products:
 - azure
-extensions:
-- services: virtual-network
-- platforms: java
+description: "Getting Started with Network - Manage Network Peering In Same Subscription - in Java"
+urlFragment: network-java-manage-network-peering
 ---

 # Getting Started with Network - Manage Network Peering In Same Subscription - in Java #